 Examples of available courses

-There are many ways you can navigate this major.
+There are many ways you can navigate our Bachelor of Science in Biochemistry.
 The following are just some examples of the exciting courses that you can take:

 - Advanced Biochemistry Lab